bitstuffing/securecv/README.md

 ## How it works?

-All sensible information is stored in one simple file, and this file is encrypted by secure AES algorithm.
+All sensitive information is stored in one simple file and this file is encrypted by secure AES algorithm.

 You could use the editor to see his guts and how it's working, but basically, content is encrypted and needs to be unencrypted.
 Modern browsers are able to do this task in milliseconds.

-This solution was designed in the past by the author @bitstuffing to get a anticrawler site, and this view-based-solution algorithm  was implemented on SecureCV
+This solution was designed in the past by the author @bitstuffing to get an anticrawler site, and this view-based-solution algorithm  was implemented on SecureCV.

 ## License
 SecureCV in all versions is coded by @bitstuffing and licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)